Ranveer Jamwal

-Colonel Ranveer Singh Jamwal (born 26 December 1975) is an Indian Army officer and mountaineer.
-He currently serves as the Director of the National Institute of Mountaineering and Adventure Sports.
+Colonel Ranveer Singh Jamwal (born 26 December 1975) is a serving Indian Army officer and a mountaineer.
+He has specialisation in search and rescue missions and serves as the director of the National Institute of Mountaineering and Adventure Sports (NIMAS) in Dirang, Arunachal Pradesh.

-Jamwal has participated in over 70 mountaineering expeditions across all seven continents.
-He holds several achievements to his credit, including one world record, two Asian records, and four Indian records.
+Jamwal has participated in over 70 mountaineering expeditions and in every continent.
+He currently holds several achievements to his credit, including one world record, two Asian records, and four Indian records.

 Early life and education

 Ranveer Singh Jamwal was born on 26 December 1975 in Badhori, Samba district, Jammu and Kashmir, into a military family.
 His father, Onkar Singh, served as a Havildar in the Indian Army.
 He completed his schooling at Army School, Ratnuchak, before qualifying the Army Cadet College (ACC) examination and joining the Indian Military Academy, Dehradun, in 1998.

 In 2003, Jamwal completed all four skiing and mountaineering courses at the High Altitude Warfare School (HAWS), Gulmarg.
 He later specialised in search and rescue operations at the Swiss Mountain School, Andermatt, in 2007.